mlpack/mlboard/examples/prcurve.md

              const std::string& description)
 ```

-Following is a snippet that would log some prcurve values stored in `arma::vec`.
+Following is a snippet that would log some PR-Curve values stored in `arma::vec`.

 ```cpp
 #include <mlboard/mlboard.hpp>